 Get the Microsoft Teams option that works best for your business

 Microsoft Teams has been designed and developed to offer a solution that fits every kind of collaborative group, including small to medium-sized businesses, in a wide range of sectors.

 The good news is that you and your team can get started with the free, no-commitment version.
 Then, if you’d prefer a more holistic solution, you can upgrade to Microsoft Teams as part of the best-in-class suite of productivity tools with Microsoft 365 Business Premium or Microsoft 365 Enterprise E3.

 However, despite the impressive features and benefits of Microsoft Teams (the company claims over half a million organisations are already using Teams and that it now has over 13 million daily users), there still seems to be some hesitancy and, indeed, confusion around up-take here amongst London enterprises.

-That confusion is almost certainly caused by people not knowing the difference between Microsoft Teams or Microsoft Office 365 Groups, as they latter can already enable colleagues to collaborate when writing documents, creating spreadsheets, working on project plans, scheduling meetings or sending e-mail.
+That confusion is almost certainly caused by people not knowing the difference between Microsoft Teams or Microsoft 365 Groups, as they latter can already enable colleagues to collaborate when writing documents, creating spreadsheets, working on project plans, scheduling meetings or sending e-mail.

 *because both solutions are built on Groups, Microsoft Teams by necessity creates a Group BUT the reverse is not true,

 *when creating a Team based on an existing Group, the original Group files won’t port to the new Team unless a SharePoint tab is added,

 *if you create a new Team without porting an existing Group, Microsoft 365 automatically creates another Group.
 This can result in redundant Groups floating around in your cloud, which is never an ideal situation.

 So when is best to use Groups and best to use Teams?